isomerpages/moe-chuachukangsec/_events/2022/e Open House.md

 ### In The News

+Click [here](https://staging.du7l9z039t2jh.amplifyapp.com/about-us/school-achievements/in-the-news/) for more information.

+### FAQ

-Click [here](https://staging.du7l9z039t2jh.amplifyapp.com/about-us/school-achievements/in-the-news/) for more information
+Click here for more information